MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -Variable

-Specifies a task sequence variable.
+Specify one or more task sequence variables and values in a hashtable.
 A task sequence variable is a name/value pair that is used during the task sequence deployment.

 ```yaml
 Type: Hashtable